-The following outlines FM’s services provided and guidance in support of the University of Minnesota Safe Campus Plan
+The following outlines FM’s services provided supporting University of Minnesota Safe Campus

-FM is responsible for posting COVID-19 messaging in public areas of buildings including exterior doors, entrances, lobbies, restrooms, entrances, and lobbies.
-The following messaging has been posted:
+FM is responsible for posting messaging in public areas of buildings including exterior doors, entrances, lobbies, restrooms, entrances, and lobbies.
+The following messaging is currently posted:

 - CDC poster on how to prevent the spread of germs posted in lobbies and public areas